Amor fati

-Amor fati is a Latin phrase that may be translated as "love of fate" or "love of one's fate".
-It is used to describe an attitude in which one sees everything that happens in one's life, including suffering and loss, as good or, at the very least, necessary.
+Amor fati is a Latin phrase that may be translated as 'love of fate' or 'love of one's fate'.
+It is used to describe an attitude in which one sees everything that happens in one's life, including suffering and loss, as necessary.

 Amor fati is often associated with what Friedrich Nietzsche called "eternal recurrence", the idea that everything recurs infinitely over an infinite period of time.
 From this he developed a desire to be willing to live exactly the same life over and over for all eternity ("...long for nothing more fervently than this ultimate eternal confirmation and seal").

 Nietzsche

 The concept of amor fati has been linked to Epictetus.
 It has also been linked to the writings of Marcus Aurelius, who did not use those words (he wrote in Greek, not Latin).
 However, it found its most explicit expression in Nietzsche, who made love of fate central to his philosophy.
 In "Why I Am So Clever" (Ecce Homo, section 10), he writes:My formula for greatness in a human being is amor fati: that one wants nothing to be different, not forward, not backward, not in all eternity.
 Not merely bear what is necessary, still less conceal it—all idealism is mendacity in the face of what is necessary—but love it.The phrase is used elsewhere in Nietzsche's writings and is representative of the general outlook on life that he articulates in aphorism 276 of The Gay Science:

 I want to learn more and more to see as beautiful what is necessary in things; then I shall be one of those who makes things beautiful.
 Amor fati: let that be my love henceforth!
 I do not want to wage war against what is ugly.
 I do not want to accuse; I do not even want to accuse those who accuse.
 Looking away shall be my only negation.
 And all in all and on the whole: some day I wish to be only a Yes-sayer.

 Nietzsche in this context refers to the "Yes-sayer", not in a political or social sense, but as a person who is capable of uncompromising acceptance of reality per se.

 R. J. Hollingdale, who translated Thus Spoke Zarathustra into English, argued that Nietzsche's idea of amor fati originated in the Lutheran Pietism of his childhood.